FerozShaik96/FerozShaik96/README.md

 ### LET ME INTRODUCE MYSELF
-I'm a skilled FrontEnd Software Developer🚀 specializing in JavaScript, React.js, Next.js, and many more...🎯.
+"I'm a seasoned Frontend Software Developer 🚀 with expertise in JavaScript, React.js, Next.js, and more 🎯.

-I'm a passionate FrontEnd Software Developer and my field of interests are building new Web Technologies and Products..✨
+My passion lies in pioneering new web technologies and products, constantly seeking to push the boundaries of what's possible ✨.

-I have an experience of building, deploying and maintaining web applications with JavaScript, React.js and some other cool libraries and frameworks ✨
+I bring a wealth of experience in developing, deploying, and maintaining web applications using JavaScript, React.js, and a host of other cutting-edge libraries and frameworks."

 <br/>